 In some parts of the United States and in other parts of the world, human activities have led to changes in the rocks and produced earthquakes.
 Usually, those activities involved pumping a lot of water into the rock while not pulling water back out.
 However, tens of millions of wells similar to the CUBO project borehole have been drilled without creating earthquakes, because drilling those routine wells did not involve forcing water deeply into the rock outside of the borehole wall.
 During the CUBO project, low pressures and small quantities of water will be used, and only for short times.

 For an Earth Source Heat project in the future, the idea is that water will circulate deeply through the rock, moving both into and out of the rock, in balance.
 That design is intended to keep the risk of an earthquake extremely low.
 To monitor and minimize any risk of triggering small earthquakes, Cornell deployed over the last decade networks of seismometers.

 Many studies have already been made of the geology, hydrology, and natural seismicity using past wells and surface instruments.
 These include analyzing the “background” rate of seismic activity in Tompkins County resulting from natural forces as well as human construction activity, and identifying the locations of existing bedrock faults.
-The exploratory well (CUBO) will enable up-close study of the geology, hydrology, and existing fracture networks.
-Seismic activity will continue to be monitored throughout the CUBO project, to track any changes in degree of rock movement below ground during all phases of the project.
-If Cornell advances with additional steps to test and develop the Earth Source Heat project, a seismometer installed deep in the borehole, to monitor the rocks long into the future.
+The exploratory well (CUBO) enabled up-close study of the geology, hydrology, and existing fracture networks.
+Seismic activity was monitored throughout the CUBO project, to track any changes in degree of rock movement below ground during all phases of the project.
+If Cornell advances with additional steps to test and develop the Earth Source Heat project, a seismometer installed deep in a borehole can monitor the rocks long into the future.
 Such monitoring will allow project scientists and engineers to carefully plan, and for everyone to monitor.
-CUBO will provide critical data about the bedrock geology that will be used to design a drilling program for a future geothermal heat extraction system which minimizes the risk of induced seismicity.
+Data collected with CUBO is providing critical information about the bedrock geology that is needed to design a drilling program for a future geothermal heat extraction system which minimizes the risk of induced seismicity.